jrw-git/cataclysm_utility/README.md

 When replacing vehicles, the utility prints a list of unique names found, for your reference.

-Can run the utility from inside CDDA directory or next to it now, for increased compatibility with the cataclysm game launcher.
+Can run the utility from inside CDDA directory, above it, or next to it now, for increased compatibility with the cataclysm game launcher.

 Mod-lists are now checked when copying vehicles.